 Bustling, colorful Senegal is one of West Africa's most popular destinations, and also one of the region's safest.
 The capital, Dakar, is a vibrant city famous for its lively markets and rich musical culture.
-Elsewhere, Senegal boasts beautiful colonial architecture; secluded beaches blessed with world-famous surf breaks; and remote riverine deltas teeming with wildlife.
+Elsewhere, Senegal boasts beautiful colonial architecture, secluded beaches blessed with world-famous surf breaks, and remote riverine deltas teeming with wildlife.

-It shares a border with no fewer than five countries, including Mauritania to the north, Guinea Bissau to the southwest, Guinea to the southeast and Mali to the east.
-It is intersected in the south by The Gambia, and is the westernmost country on the continent.
+Senegal is located on the shoulder of West Africa, on the shores of the north Atlantic Ocean.
+It shares a border with no fewer than five countries, including Mauritania to the north, Mali to the east, and Guinea and Guinea Bissau to the south.
+It is intersected in the south by The Gambia and is the westernmost country on the continent.

-When to Go:
+When to Go

 The dry season is generally the best time to visit Senegal, especially if you're planning a trip to the country's magnificent beaches.
 However, the rainy season offers spectacular birding in the more remote regions complemented by beautiful green scenery.

 Dakar, Senegal's vibrant capital, might take a few days to get used to; but once you're in the groove there's plenty to see and do in this shining example of an emerging African metropolis.
 Colorful markets, excellent music, and good beaches are all part of the city's charm, as is its bustling restaurant and nightlife scene.

 Île de Gorée